martinsam/cozy-dev-docs/source/clientsideapp.md

 }
 ```

 Start by creating a folder `your app` and run a `git init` in it.
 Then you will need a few files : First, the manifest `package.json` as shown on the right.
-The fields you need are :
+The fields you need are:

   - `name`, the name of your app (without space)
   - `cozy-type: "static"`, which tells Cozy your app doesn't need a server